TMackay-Champion/LinaForma/TheriakDomino_tools/E3_loop_THERIAK/THERIAK_automation/README.txt

-In this folder please put all of the THERIAK programs, your THERIN file, and the database you want to use.
+In this folder please put all of the THERIAK-DOMINO programs, your THERIN file, and the database you want to use.